mcrowder65/rejecting-promise-TEACHING/script.md

 Ok cool!

 So..
-I actually prefer using .catch rather than the second function method.
+I actually prefer using .catch way rather than the second function way.
 I think it's more declarative, meaning it's easier to read the code and see where we are catching rejected promises.

 OK, so what happens if `getDog` or `getCat` also fail?